jembi/openhim-docs/docs/api/visualizer/update.md

   Ensure that you have created your bash script to construct the HTTP authentication headers and send the request to the OpenHIM API as described in the [authentication section](../introduction/authentication.md).

-  Execute the below command in your terminal with the required arguments.
+  Execute the below command in your terminal where the file is located with the required arguments.
 Replace the placeholder arguments with the correct implementation details and ensure your `SampleData.json` file exists with the updated visualizer object.

   ```curl
   ./openhim-api.sh root@openhim.org openhim-password -v -X PUT https://localhost:8080/visualizers/visualizerId -d @SampleData.json -H "Content-Type:application/json"